Yermehyaw/AirBnB_clone_v2/README.md

 ---

 <center><h3>Contents</h3> </center>
-0: AUTHORS file: This a forked repo and all initial ownership rights remains with the original authors
+0: AUTHORS file: This a forked repo and all initial ownership rights remains with the original authors.

-1: console.py: Initiate the hbnb console and execute commands(See commands below)
+1: console.py: Initiate the hbnb console and execute commands(See commands below).

 2: tests/: All unittest for this project.

-3: webstatic/: Static HTML pages built with HTML and CSS to serve as frontend.7
+3: webstatic/: Static HTML pages built with HTML and CSS to serve as frontend.

 ---